Cnb

 1. What are the major topics and issues they are currently interested in?

-Knowing a journalist’s special areas of interest within their sphere of reporting can help when pitching a particular story, as it shows that you are on the same wavelength as them.
+Knowing a journalist’s special areas of interest can help when pitching a particular story, as it shows that you are on the same wavelength as them.
 You will increase the chance of your piece being taken up if you can demonstrate that you are tuned into their niche concerns.

 1. Have any of my colleagues worked with them before?